 - Mary Anne Akunduya, Smallholder farmer.

-The Improving Maternal Health Service Delivery through Participatory Governance project (IMPROVE) is a three-year EU-funded project, which is implemented across 30 districts in the three Northern Regions of Ghana by Christian Aid and SEND Ghana.
+The Improving Maternal Health Service Delivery through Participatory Governance project (IMPROVE) was a three-year EU-funded project, which was implemented across 30 districts in the three Northern Regions of Ghana by Christian Aid and SEND Ghana.

-The Growing Rice Market Opportunities for Women (GROW) in northern Ghana is a two-year project that seeks to promote Ghana to become completely self-sufficient in rice production by 2018.
+The Growing Rice Market Opportunities for Women (GROW) in northern Ghana was a two-year project that sought to promote Ghana to become completely self-sufficient in rice production by 2018.

-Maximising Rice and Key Enterprises in Target Sites (Markets) is a five-year project that seeks to capitalise on the rapidly expanding domestic rice market.
-It will target an estimated 6,782 beneficiaries (rice farmers and processors as well as vegetable farmers) in the Upper East Region (UER) of Ghana.
-The total budget for the project is £1,546,385.
+Maximising Rice and Key Enterprises in Target Sites (Markets) was a five-year project that sought to capitalise on the rapidly expanding domestic rice market.
+It targeted an estimated 6,782 beneficiaries (rice farmers and processors as well as vegetable farmers) in the Upper East Region (UER) of Ghana.

 Northern Ghana Green Market

-The Northern Ghana Green Market (NGGM) project aims to increase incomes of vegetable farmers through an inclusive ‘green’ vegetable market system.
-Christian Aid is partnering with a local partner (CAOF) to implement this project in the Northern, Upper East, and Upper West regions, working with 3,000 producers.
-The total budget for the project is £1,300,000 over a three year period.
+The Northern Ghana Green Market (NGGM) project aimed to increase incomes of vegetable farmers through an inclusive ‘green’ vegetable market system.
+Christian Aid partnered with a local partner (CAOF) to implement this project in the Northern, Upper East, and Upper West regions, working with 3,000 producers.

 Women in Governance (WIG – Faith based)

-Christian Aid Ghana is working with the Christian Council of Ghana (CCG) to implement the Women in Governance Project (WIG).
-This three-year project seeks to address the issue of low representation of women and girls at the decision-making levels of the church by developing their capacity for leadership, promoting gender-friendly biblical teachings as well as facilitating the creation of enabling environment.
-The project is implemented in the Greater Accra, Northern and Ashanti regions of Ghana.
+Christian Aid Ghana worked with the Christian Council of Ghana (CCG) to implement the Women in Governance Project (WIG).
+This three-year project sought to address the issue of low representation of women and girls at the decision-making levels of the church by developing their capacity for leadership, promoting gender-friendly biblical teachings as well as facilitating the creation of an enabling environment.
+The project was implemented in the Greater Accra, Northern and Ashanti regions of Ghana.